joeycarr/shirley/NOTES.md

 Eliminated the dead code error and obtained a result of 28 seconds.
 For the final scene from Book 1, plus motion blur, the BVH provides a 3x speedup.
 Presumably that could be even better in some circumstances.

+I may have fouled the test by running the 28 second version without the power adapter, or while the processor was warmer?
+I've seen results as low as 15 seconds, which could imply as much as a 5.7x speedup with the BVH tree.
+Hard to say.
+The inconsistency could also be due to the non-deterministic construction of the BVH tree and the random construction of the scene itself.